amirhessam88/amirhessam88/README.md

 - 🔭 Working on [SlickML](https://github.com/slickml/slick-ml)
 - 🌱 Learning More Details on Development of a Open Source Software
-- 👯 Looking to Collaborate on Cool Machine Learning Projects & Publications
+- 👯 Open to Collaborate on Cool Machine Learning Projects & Publications
 - 💬 Ask me about Data Science, Machine Learning & Scientific Computing

 ---